Setting Up Clean Azure VNets, Subnets & Tagging

 Select + Add a subnet or Edit Default Subnet.
 Complete the name and address information for each subnet.

-Divide the VNet’s address space into subnets based on workload type or security requirements:
+Here, you will divide the VNet address space into subnets based on workload type or security requirements.

 Subnet Name Address Prefix Purpose